 The CDC also reports a person on the autism spectrum often has restricted interests and repetitive behaviors.
 An "Aspie" may show this in the following ways:

 - Strict schedule: She prefers a rigid schedule and experiences anxiety when the schedule is interrupted.

-- Developmental Psychopathology found these interests often focus on factual information, sensory experiences, or objects, rather than on social activities.
+- Intense and restricted interests and obsessions: People with high functioning autism can be intensely interested in one or a few special topics.
+A 2015 study in Developmental Psychopathology found these interests often focus on factual information, sensory experiences, or objects, rather than on social activities.
 This can interfere with social functioning, since conversation topics may focus on an obsessive interest.

 - Self-stimulatory behavior: He may engage in "stimming" behavior such as hand flapping, rocking back and forth, or twirling.
 This may or may not be related to sensory input challenges.

 Many people with Asperger's Syndrome have sensory difficulties and may have unusual reactions to certain sights, smells, sounds, or tastes.
 According to The National Autistic Society, this can manifest itself in a number of ways:

 - Focus on visual details: A person with high functioning autism may choose to focus on part of an object, rather than try to view the entire thing.
 This can involve spinning parts or other details.